prime-optimal/crackwatch2/README.md

 ## Planned features

--   Crack status provider tier list - [ X ]
+-   [x] Crack status provider tier list
--   Game watch list - [ X ]
+-   [x] Game watch list
--   Send an email when a watched game has been cracked [ ]
+-   [x] Send an email when a watched game has been cracked
--   A discord bot in the future ?
+-   [ ] A discord bot in the future ?

 ## Some screenshots